ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug>Entity Spots: Shows list of attach spots for use with .ent files.
 Debug>Examine Object: Opens the object examiner for the selected or moused-over obj.
 Use Shift-F4 or Ctrl-F4 to show a list of all objects in a radius around cursor.
-Debug>Examine Persist Errors: Shows an examine dialog with any persist errors when saving (needs ECM HelperMod).
+Debug>Examine Persist Errors: Shows an examine dialog with any persist errors when saving.
 Debug>Loading Screen Log: Be able to see the console log (and other dialogs) during the loading screen.
 Warning: Leave welcome to Mars msg onscreen till map is loaded.
 Debug>Material Properties: Shows list of material settings/.dds files for use with .mtl files.